MountainOfWhiteness/steamsavelocator/README.md

 ## Why I Made This

-I got tired of manually searching through folders like `AppData`, `Documents`, and `Steam Cloud` every time I wanted to back up my saves or if I had problems finding the exact games.
+I got tired of manually searching through folders like `AppData`, `Documents`, every time I wanted to back up my saves or if I had problems finding the exact games.
 So, I made this tool to do the heavy lifting for me.
 Hopefully, it’ll save you some time too!

 ---